Digital-Satellite-Club/PacSatAFSKBoard/ProcessorPins.md

 # Board Configuration

-The board has a number of zero-ohm resistors for configuring the board.
+The board has a number of resistors for configuration.
 These are:

   - 1.2V\_INPUT - Determines whether 1.2V is derived from 3.3V or 5V.